Historic Fourth Ward Park: Thomas Taylor Memorial Skatepark

-The skate park is located at 830 Willoughby Way, Atlanta, Georgia 30312.
+The skate park, named in honor of the prominent Atlanta skateboarder, is located southeast of the park.
 It is a 15000 sqft facility which offers bowls, curbs, and smooth-rolling concrete mounds.
 The designated skating facility is Atlanta's first public skate park.
-The park opened June 2011 with legendary skater Tony Hawk in attendance.
+The park opened in June 2011 with legendary skater Tony Hawk in attendance.
 Hawk's philanthropic foundation awarded the project $25,000.
-Hawk stated that the clear vision of BeltLine officials, as well as of Little Five Points' Stratosphere skateboards owner Thomas Taylor, who encouraged city officials to build the park, heavily influenced his foundation's decision to award the money.
+Hawk stated that the clear vision of Beltline officials, as well as of Little Five Points' Stratosphere skateboards owner Thomas Taylor, who encouraged city officials to build the park, heavily influenced his foundation's decision to award the money.